Updated July 19, 2023

 Advantages of Dimsum Bonds

 Some of the advantages and disadvantages are given below:

 Some of the advantages are given below:

-- Chinese Renminbi Exposure: An investor who is interested in raising fund in renminbi can use dimsum bonds as one way to gain exposure.
+- Chinese Renminbi Exposure: An investor who is interested in raising funds in renminbi can use dimsum bonds as one way to gain exposure.

-- Hedging: If an investor has already invested in the chinese economy and want to reduce exposure to exchange rate risk, he can simply do it by hedging. investing in renminbi by using bonds can be suitable to hedge the exposure.
+- Hedging: If an investor has already invested in the Chinese economy and wants to reduce exposure to exchange rate risk, he can simply do it by hedging. investing in renminbi by using bonds can be suitable to hedge the exposure.

 Some of the disadvantages are given below:

-- Volatility: The issuance of dim sum bonds have decreased on recent past due to high volatility and china’s low economic growth.
+- Volatility: The issuance of dim sum bonds has decreased in the recent past due to high volatility and China’s low economic growth.

-Dim sum bonds are similar to euro bonds and are issued outside of china but denominated in chinese renminbi and also settled in RMB.
-Dimsum bonds are very much suitable for investors who want to raise funds in the renminbi. but at the same time, dimsum bonds brings up currency and country specific risks.
+Dim sum bonds are similar to euro bonds and are issued outside of China but denominated in the Chinese renminbi and also settled in RMB.
+Dimsum bonds are very much suitable for investors who want to raise funds in the renminbi. but at the same time, dimsum bonds bring up the currency and country-specific risks.

 This is a guide to Dimsum Bond.
 Here we also discuss the introduction and how dimsum bond works along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –